Skip to main content

 Maximum message length: The number of characters that a single message can include.

-If an attempt is made to send a message that is longer than the specified length, the server will not send the message and an information message will appear in the server logs.
+If an attempt is made to send a message that is longer than the specified length, the server will automatically convert the message to a Story.

 Maximum story length: The maximum number of characters that a single story can include.

-If an attempt is made to send a story that is longer than the specified length the server will not send the story and will return an error indicating that the story exceeded the allowed story length.
+If an attempt is made to send a story that is longer than the specified length the server will not send the message and will return an error indicating that the story exceeded the maximum allowed length.

 Add-Ins